datawire/ambassador-docs/howtos/tls-termination.md

-# TLS Termination and Enabling HTTPS
+# TLS termination and enabling HTTPS

 TLS encryption is one of the basic requirements of having a secure system.
 Ambassador Edge Stack [automatically enables TLS termination/HTTPs